FrankWZH/FrankWZH/README.md

 - 👋 Hi, I’m @FrankWZH
-- 👀 I’m interested in LEGO & Coding &Table Tennis
+- 👀 I’m interested in LEGO & Coding & Table Tennis
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently learning deep learning & knowledge related to WorldModel such as JEPA
 - 💞️ I’m looking to collaborate on people with great ideas and dreams
 - 📫 How to reach me leave a message
 - 😄 Pronouns: Just do it